Beef Protein Isolate

 3/5 Evidence Score

-Active Compound Hydrolyzed beef protein — typically a mix of collagen-derived peptides (from hide/connective tissue) and/or muscle-derived peptides.
-Amino acid profile varies significantly by source
+Active Compound Hydrolyzed beef protein — a mix of collagen-derived peptides (hide/connective tissue) and/or muscle-derived peptides; amino acid profile varies by source.

 Benefits